jl2922/hps/README.md

 The hash map is a map from strings to doubles.
 Both HPS and Boost can serialize `std::unordered_map` directly, ProtoBuf uses its own Map type and CapnProto does not support hash map or similar types.

-In addition to the traditional benchmarks for computational cost, we also provide the human efforts cost in terms of source lines of code for these test cases:
+In addition to the traditional benchmarks for computational cost, we also provide the human efforts cost in terms of source lines of code for these test cases: (less is better)

 | SLOC | double array | sparse matrix | hash map | fixed cost |
 | --- | :---: | :---: | :---: | :---: |